ben-greco/base58id/README.md

 This package...
 - Makes string IDs that are between 59% and 81% shorter than a type 4 UUID, depending on the number of IDs generated per second and number of concurrent generators.
-- Makes IDs that are guaranteed to be unique for **at least** a millennium when unique IDs for multi-instance are used correctly.
+- Makes IDs that are guaranteed to be unique for **at least** a millennium when instance IDs for multi-instance configurations are used correctly.
 - Generates IDs faster than 180,000 per second per instance.
 - Can pre-generate and store up to `math.MaxInt32` unique IDs in memory to be retrieved during burst usage, depending on configuration.
 See parameters section.